 - Less hassle to reinstall the light in other places.
 Based on the previous point, it is also easy to reinstall solar lighting in another place because the lighting isn’t attached to the grid.

 - Use renewable/green energy.
 Using renewable energy not only helps you save some money in the long run but also is good for the environment.

 - Lots of different options to choose from.
 Solar lighting product range has grown rapidly in the previous years, and now you can choose from small solar accent lights, motion-activated security lights, and landscape lights, to powerful solutions for large areas such as sports stadiums.

 What you need to look for when purchasing solar flood lights?

-Solar panel is one of the key parts of a solar flood light, it collects sun energy, converts it into electricity and stores into a battery to power a flood light.
+Solar panel is one of the key parts of a solar flood light, it collects solar energy, converts it into electricity and stores into a battery to power a flood light.

 - Wattage.
 One of the most important measurements of a solar panel is wattage.
-It shows how much power the panel produces in an ideal conditions, for example, a 10 watt solar panel will output 10 watt-hours of electricity every hour.
+It shows how much power the panel produces in ideal conditions, for example, a 10-watt solar panel will output 10 watt-hours of electricity every hour.
 The more powerful the lighting is, the higher wattage panel will be required to power the lighting.
-For example, lower power lights that produce few hundred lumens of light can be run by a 1-5 watt solar panels, while larger lights will require 10-20 watt solar panels.
-Most of the time, larger solar panels will produce more wattage, because there simply is more surface area on the panel to collect sun energy.
+For example, lower power lights that produce a few hundred lumens of light can be run by a 1 to 5-watt solar panels, while larger lights will require 10-20 watt solar panels.
+Most of the time, larger solar panels will produce more wattage, because there simply is more surface area on the panel to collect the sun’s energy.
 You will sometimes see that high power outdoor flood lights are equipped not just with one, but with two or more solar panels to be able to produce enough energy to recharge their high capacity batteries.

 Fixture & Casings